CodeYourFuture/fundamentals-course/lesson-2.md

 ### Write an "algorithm recipe"

 Once you've read The JS Way chapter above, you'll see that there is a section about writing algorithms.
 In the chapter is there is an example of a burrito "algorithm recipe".
+You might also want to watch [this video](http://youtube.com/watch?v=cDA3_5982h8) which also has some "algorithm recipes" 😄.
+Think like the Dad when writing yours!

 Write your own "algorithm recipe" for your favourite food.
 Make sure you submit it to Google Classroom.